-Prerequisites: ≥ C- Math I or Math ICD.
+Prerequisites: Passing grade in Math I.

 CP Statistics is a course designed for students interested in learning how to become a better consumer, citizen, and business person.
 This course will focus on introductory statistical methods of analyzing data, determining when results are significant, and identifying when data is biased.
 Students will use technology to interpret and form justified conclusions about real data from business, science, psychology, sports, and entertainment, and other fields.